 Is this the right course for you?

 Being an acting student at The Lir is completely different to being a student on other drama courses.
-While students of degree courses in English or Drama might be in taught classes for approximately 14 hours per week, students at The Lir can expect to be in classes, workshops and rehearsals on average for 35 hours per week, and sometimes more when in production.
+While students of degree courses in Drama might be in taught classes for approximately 14 hours per week, students at The Lir can expect to be in classes, workshops and rehearsals on average for 35 hours per week, and sometimes more when in production.
 Training for the theatre at The Lir is founded on the basic principle of simulating the working environment of a professional theatre.

 The teaching is intense and offers a high degree of individual tuition.
 Acting students are expected to maintain a healthy lifestyle in order to cope with the physical demands and stamina required by the training.